Nunavut

 Nunavut comprises a major portion of Northern Canada and most of the Arctic Archipelago.
 Its vast territory makes it the fifth-largest country subdivision in the world, as well as North America's second-largest (after Greenland).
-The capital Iqaluit (formerly Frobisher Bay), on Baffin Island in the east, was chosen by a capital plebiscite in 1995.
+The capital Iqaluit (formerly "Frobisher Bay"), on Baffin Island in the east, was chosen by a capital plebiscite in 1995.
 Other major communities include the regional centres of Rankin Inlet and Cambridge Bay.

-Nunavut also includes Ellesmere Island to the far north, as well as the eastern and southern portions of Victoria Island in the west, and all islands in Hudson, James and Ungava bays, including Akimiski Island far to the southeast of the rest of the territory.
-It is Canada's only geo-political region that is not connected to the rest of North America by highway.
+Nunavut includes Ellesmere Island in the far north, the eastern and southern portions of Victoria Island in the west, and all islands in Hudson, James and Ungava bays, including the western portion of Killiniq Island in the southeast and Akimiski Island far to the south of the rest of the territory.
+It is Canada's only geopolitical region that is not connected to the rest of North America via the Pan-American Highway.